Homer Loves Flanders: Plot

 Homer unsuccessfully tries to get tickets for a football game, the "Pigskin Classic" between the Springfield Atoms and the Shelbyville Sharks.
 He misses eight days of work to camp outside the Shelbyville Stadium but the entire allocation of tickets is bought by a scalper, from whom, ironically, Homer can now not afford the tickets due to the eight days of work which he missed.
 He then misses out on winning a pair of tickets in a radio contest.
 Ned Flanders wins the tickets and invites Homer as his guest.
-Although he dislikes Ned, Homer grudgingly accepts.
+Although he dislikes Ned, Homer grudgingly accepts, after Marge catches him attempting to steal the tickets by hitting Ned on the head with a water pipe.
 The Atoms win the game with a last play touchdown and Ned persuades the winning quarterback to give the game ball to Homer.
 Overwhelmed by Ned's generosity, Homer befriends Ned and his family.

 Homer begins acting overly grateful and annoys Ned and his family to no end by interrupting their family time together.
-The Flanders family and the Simpson family go on a camping trip together but do not get along.
+After Ned invites Homer to join him in volunteering at a local homeless shelter, Homer's impatient distribution of food is mistaken for enthusiasm by a Springfield Shopper reporter, leading him to being falsely celebrated as a local hero.
+The Flanders family and the Simpson family go on a camping trip together but do not get along, with Homer wrecking the Flanders' car and boat in the process.
 Ned awakens from a nightmare and tells Maude that he has grown to hate Homer.

 Homer remains oblivious to Ned's animosity.
 He arrives at the Flanders' house expecting to play golf, but Ned and his family get in their car and race off.
-Pulled over by Chief Wiggum for speeding, Ned takes a sobriety test as disapproving townspeople watch.
-At church, people whisper about Ned's imagined indiscretions ("I bet he wrote 'Homer' all over the bathroom!" someone speculates.)
-As the entire congregation bow their heads in prayer, Homer inhales very loudly through his nose, causing Ned to yell at him.
+Pulled over by Chief Wiggum for speeding, Ned takes a sobriety test as disapproving townspeople watch and conclude that he is on "goofballs".
+At church, people whisper about Ned's imagined indiscretions.
+As the entire congregation bow their heads in prayer (before a sermon calling out Ned specifically), Homer inhales very loudly through his nose, causing Ned to yell at him.
 This alarms the congregants, who become even more upset with Ned, but Homer sticks up for Ned, telling the parishioners "If everyone here were more like Ned Flanders, there'd be no need for Heaven, we would already be there."

 The next week, everything returns to normal as Homer is again annoyed by Ned.
 Homer announces he recently inherited his great Uncle Boris's house, allegedly haunted.
 The Simpsons spend the night there.
 After turning out the lights, they see something that causes them to scream.